About First Call Logistics

 Our Story

 First Call Logistics launched in 2005 as the logistics arm of the Horton Fruit Company.
-With the addition of Co-CEOs Chris and Kyle Bland in 2019, the company entered a period of operational growth focused on execution discipline, process improvement, and expanded service capabilities.
+With the addition of Co-CEOs Chris and Kyle Bland in 2019, the company entered a period of focused growth, expanding service capabilities, refining processes, and building out the teams and infrastructure that support how First Call operates today.

 Built Around the Needs of Your Freight